Procedures, Records, and Forms

 University departments are responsible for identifying and protecting essential records needed during an emergency and for the reestablishment of normal operations afterwards.
 If a record series is identified by a department as being required for the department to resume operations after a disaster or emergency, “essential” is indicated in this column.
 If lost or destroyed, re-creation of essential records can be both costly and time consuming, if not impossible.
 Refer to BPPM 90.15 for the complete essential records policy.

 Each University department is responsible for reviewing the departmental Records Retention Schedule at least once every two years to ensure that the schedule is complete and current (WAC 434-626-020).
-To facilitate this review process, Procedures, Records, and Forms biennially notifies the department of review requirement.
+To facilitate this review process, Procedures, Records, and Forms biennially notifies the department of the review requirement.

 The department records coordinator reviews the schedule with appropriate departmental officials.
 The department responds to Procedures, Records, and Forms by electronic mail or completes and mails a Retention Schedule Review form to Procedures, Records, and Forms at mail code 1225.
 If changes are required, the Records Officer prepares a draft schedule as indicated under Department Schedule above.